What is the Indiana CoWorking Passport (ICP)?

 Check the ICP website for the latest information and to submit a request to work at a remote location. www.Indianacoworkingpassport.com

-How long with the ICP be in place?
+How long will the ICP be in place?

 The ICP will continue as long as it is effective for entrepreneurs and the co-working facilities.
 The ICP co-working arrangements are reliant upon the good graces of the ICP participating facilities and the thoughtful use of the individual members choosing to use remote work arrangements.
 Please do your best to operate with the highest degree of consideration for the members of the co-working facilities you visit .